Structural Unemployment, Its Causes, and Examples

 Structural unemployment refers to a mismatch between the jobs available and the skill levels of the unemployed.
 Unlike cyclical unemployment, it’s caused by forces other than the business cycle.
 It occurs when an underlying shift in the economy makes it difficult for some groups to find jobs.
 It is harder to correct than other types of unemployment.

+Structural unemployment can keep the unemployment rate high long after a recession is over.
 If ignored by policy makers, it creates a higher natural unemployment rate.
 By looking into the U.S. unemployment rate by years, one can track the health of the country’s economy and get a clearer picture of how structural unemployment can occur.

 One cause of structural unemployment is technological advances in an industry.
 That often happens in manufacturing.
 Robots have been replacing unskilled workers.
 These workers must get training in computer operations if they want to keep working in the same industry.
 They learn how to manage the robots doing the work they used to do.